appium/appium/packages/appium/docs/en/guides/config.md

 Appium will search _up_ the directory tree from the current working directory for one of these files.
 If it reaches the current user's home directory or filesystem root, it will stop looking.

-To specify a custom location for your config file (and avoid searching), use `appium --config-file /path/to/config/file`.
+To specify a _custom_ location for your config file, use `appium --config-file /path/to/config/file`.

 #### Configuration File Format